- June 23, 2017

-- Category: mortgage articles, mortgage news, reverse mortgage
+- Categories: mortgage articles, mortgage news, reverse mortgage

 The Reverse Mortgage for Purchase program is designed to help seniors ‘right size’ their home needs, either to move closer to their families or into a senior retirement community, or even to move to a warmer climate and/or lower their overall cost of living.

 Seniors, what if I told you that you could buy a house with no mortgage payments?
 You’d think I was crazy, wouldn’t you?
 Yet, this is exactly what the Federal Housing Administration (FHA) is letting senior homeowners do today – and it’s not crazy at all.

 The Reverse Mortgage for Purchase program is an FHA-insured home loan that lets homeowners over the age of 62 sell their home and use the equity to buy their next home.
 That sounds pretty typical, I know – except that borrowers under the HECM for Purchase (H4P) program pay no mortgage payments, even if the equity in their current home is less than the purchase price of their new home.

 Watch this short video where Realtor Scott McAllister of Keller Williams interviews Stephen Parnell of New Florida Mortgage and asks questions about the Reverse Mortgage for Purchase program.